PIAWE calculation and weekly payments

 “The weekly average of the gross pre-injury earnings received by the worker during the period of 52 weeks before the injury in any employment in which the worker was engaged at the time of injury.”

-This requires the insurer to obtain a copy of the pay slips for the 52 weeks immediately prior to the injury and calculated the average gross weekly earnings received by the worker during that period.
+Based on the definition of PIAWE, the insurer is required to obtain a copy of the pay slips for the 52 weeks immediately prior to the injury and calculated the average gross weekly earnings received by the worker during that period.

 This should be a fairly simple calculation however insurers regularly get it wrong.